ziotom78/libinsdb/docs/introduction.rst

     from libinsdb import RemoteInsDb

-    # The instrument database is kept remotely, so it was
+    # The instrument database is kept remotely, so we need
-    # dumped from a running InstrumentDB instance
+    # a username and a password to access it.
     insdb = RemoteInsDb(
         server_address="https://insdbdemo.fisica.unimi.it",
         username="demo",